Koichi-Kobayashi/wiki.redmine-net-api/Home.md

 - Windows

-  No special configuration requiered
+  No special configuration requiered.

-- Mac
+- Mac OSX

   In Xamarin Studio click on **xUniTest-redmine-net45-api** project and chose **Options**.